 What type of trekking permit is required while trekking to the Langtang Region of Nepal?

 Before commencing the trek to the Langtang region, you should know two different trekking permits required for Langtang Trek.
-The two different trekking permits required are TIMS (Tourist Information Management System) card and Langtang National Park Entry Permit.
+The two various trekking permits required are TIMS (Tourist Information Management System) card and Langtang National Park Entry Permit.
 You can get a TIMS card from Nepal Tourism Board in Pokhara and Kathmandu.
 You can obtain a Langtang National Park Entry permit from Nepal Tourism Board, Kathmandu.
 You can also get them at the passage point in Dhunche.